ircv3/ircv3-specifications/extensions/chathistory.md

 ## Notes for implementing work-in-progress version
 This is a work-in-progress specification.

 Software implementing this work-in-progress specification MUST NOT use the unprefixed `CHATHISTORY` command.
-Instead, implementations SHOULD use the `draft/CHATHISTORY` command to be interoperable with other software implementing a compatible work-in-progress version.
+Instead, implementations SHOULD use the `CHATHISTORY` command to be interoperable with other software implementing a compatible work-in-progress version.

 The final version of the specification will use an unprefixed command.